Section Menu

 Meals

-There is no meal plan included on this program.
-Students are expected to buy groceries and cook meals for themselves or use the Griffith cafeteria and other local eateries.
+• There is no meal plan included on this program.
+Students are expected to buy groceries and cook meals for themselves or eat at the many local eateries.

 Life in Dublin